muadzyamani/htx-hapticglove/README.md

 ## What I Learnt

 Throughout the development of this project, I picked up various important skills and reinforced my engineering knowledge at the same time.
+The project involved many iterations and versions to be created until a proper and functional design was made.
+Trial and error was a common occurence, both in hardware and software domains, something I had to embrace and work with despite the range of emotions I experienced.

 The things I learnt can be divided into the following:

+- Hardware
+- Software
+- Documentation

 ### Hardware (Electrical & Mechanical)